Neelectric/BioLlama/timelog.md

 * *0.5 hours* Revisiting first biollama training run
 * *1 hour* Trying to get first trained biollama to talk, with limited success

+## Week 20 - ?? hours
 ### Monday - 29 Jan 2023
 * *1 hour* Further investigation into post-training biollama inference
 * *2 hours* Changing BioLlama parameters, adding new params to differentiate from normal layer 15 params
 * *2 hours* Hand-debugging constructor for vanilla llama2, to understand when and where weights are initialized, to understand how to add new params with random initilisation
+* *1.5 hours* About to add new CCA weights, toying with SDPA attention modules